-After more than a year, Vermont Statehouse set to reopen its doors
+Vermont Statehouse to reopen its doors Tuesday

 MONTPELIER, Vt.
 (WCAX) - The People’s House is back open for business.

-Tuesday, members of the public can once again enter the Vermont Statehouse.
-But plans for a full return of lawmakers remain to be seen.
+On Tuesday, members of the public can once again enter the Vermont Statehouse, but plans for a full return of lawmakers remain to be seen.

 It’s one of the most-photographed destinations in the Northeast.
 And it was a busy site for visitors Monday.